 But first, I needed to register for the SAT.
 Luckily, it was still early on in the school year.
 I had plenty of time.

 Months went by before I finally got around to it.
-I signed up for a test date in the spring and spent some time studying.
+I signed up for a test date in early spring and spent some time studying.
 I wasn't too worried.
 I was a great test taker.

 At least, I didn't think I was worried.
 The morning of the test, when my mom opened the door to my dark bedroom, the light from the hallway seemed to split open my left eye.
 I had a massive migraine, my first ever.
 Not only did my head hurt, but I felt extremely nauseous.
 I told my mom there was no way I could take the test.
-After gently asking me if I was sure, she brought me a cold washcloth and let me lie in bed.

 I signed up for the next test date.
 Six weeks later, the same thing happened--another migraine.